 What should you do if you think you have COVID-19?

-If you're experiencing symptoms you think may be related to COVID-19, your first step should be to contact your primary care physician.
-From the phone, they can assess your symptoms, understand your travel history (or contact with those who have traveled) and recommend the appropriate next steps.
+If you're having symptoms you think are related to COVID-19, contact your primary care physician first.
+Over the phone, they can assess your symptoms and recommend appropriate next steps.

-- Geisinger patients: Call your primary care clinic or message your care team by signing in to the myGeisinger patient portal.
+- Contact your Geisinger doctor: Call your primary care clinic or message your care team by signing in to the myGeisinger patient portal.

-While you may start to feel anxious and want to get tested for COVID-19, it’s critical that you call your doctor before heading to the closest ER or urgent care clinic (unless your symptoms worsen, and you have no other options for care).
+While you may start to feel anxious and want to get tested for COVID-19, it’s critical to call your doctor before heading to the closest ER or urgent care clinic (unless your symptoms worsen, and you have no other options for care).

-Most of those who have COVID-19 have relatively mild symptoms and will recover fully with common home remedies (if you do develop COVID-19, check out the CDC’s tips for caring for yourself at home).
+Most people who get COVID-19 have manageable symptoms and recover fully with common home remedies (if you do develop COVID-19, check out our tips for caring for yourself at home).

-Depending on the situation, and how likely you are to develop serious complications, your doctor may simply advise you to self-quarantine at home.
+If you aren’t likely to have serious complications from COVID, your doctor may simply advise you to self-quarantine at home.
 During this time, make sure you stay at home (away from others) and monitor your symptoms.
 You should also: